OSC’s Investor Advisory Panel Releases 2018 Annual Report

 For Immediate Release IAP

-TORONTO – The Investor Advisory Panel (the Panel) released its 2017 Annual Report summarizing its recommendations, activities, submissions, consultations, and meetings during the calendar year.
+TORONTO – The Investor Advisory Panel (the Panel) released its 2018 Annual Report summarizing its activities, submissions, consultations, and meetings during the calendar year.

 About the Panel

 The Panel is comprised of nine members appointed by the Chair of the Ontario Securities Commission following a public application process and on the advice of a selection committee consisting of two Commissioners and a Vice-Chair.
 Members of the Panel are appointed for terms of up to two years, with possible reappointment for one additional term.
-(See Appendix A of the 2017 IAP Annual Report for biographies of panel members).
+(See the 2018 IAP Annual Report for biographies of panel members).